-There are many countries around the world that still allow humans to swim with dolphins.
-Swimming with dolphins has been a popular tourist excursion in the Caribbean for decades.
-Even in places like Hawaii and Florida also offer swim with dolphins tourist experiences.
+Many countries around the world allow humans to swim with dolphins.
+Swimming with dolphins has been popular with tourists in the Caribbean for decades.
+Even places like Hawaii and Florida offer dolphin encounter experiences.

 Swimming with Dolphins in Hawaii

-A news story out of Hawaii is putting the spotlight on the consequences of tourists flocking to swim with dolphins.
-This has caused the Federal officials to want to ban swimming with dolphins in Hawaii.
-The proposed rules, announced by the NOAA Fisheries, seeks to ban swimming or approaching Hawaiian spinner dolphins within 50 yards.
-Many popular tourist activities, such as dolphin watching in boats or snorkeling with dolphins, would also effectively be banned.
+A news story out of Hawaii spotlights the consequences of tourists flocking to swim with dolphins.
+This has led federal officials to want to ban swimming with dolphins in Hawaii.
+The proposed rules, announced by the NOAA Fisheries seeks to do the following:

-Federal officials believe the presence of swimmers is negatively affecting the quality of life of dolphins by disrupting their natural behavior in the ecosystem.
+Federal officials believe the presence of swimmers is negatively affecting the dolphins.
+Quality of life and natural behaviours differ when humans are close to them.

-“We think by identifying 50 yards as the minimum distance that there still can be a viable tourist industry in Hawaii,” Ann Garrett, an assistant regional administrator for protected resources for the National Marine Fisheries Service.
+“We think by identifying 50 yards as the minimum distance that there still can be a viable tourist in Hawaii,” said Ann Garrett, an assistant regional administrator of protected resources for the Natural Marine Fisheries Service.

-However, tour operators disagree and believe if these new regulations are passed they would destroy their industry.
+Tour operators say they disagree and believe the new regulations would destroy their industry.

 Is it Cruel to Swim with Dolphins?

 Conservationists have criticized these swimming with dolphin excursions.
-Their belief is that dolphins are not meant to be held in captivity and are often treated poorly in these environments.
-Dolphins are naturally predatorial therefore humans are also at risk when participating in swimming with dolphin excursions.
+They believe that dolphins are not meant to be held in captivity and are often treated poorly in these environments.
+Dolphins are naturally predatorial and this puts humans at risk when participating in swimming with dolphin excursions.